 It's difficult to put an exact dollar amount on how much you can expect your premiums to increase, because many variables factor into an individual's car insurance premium.
 Your insurance agent might even have a tough time telling you the expected rate increase if the incident hasn't yet hit your car insurance policy.

 A lot of things go into factoring your rate.
 A young driver can be hit harder than a middle-aged driver.
 You can probably expect anywhere from a 10% to 40% increase.
 A 2020 study by Quadrant Information Services found that a "high-risk" driver with two speeding tickets within three years will see a 43% average insurance premium increase nationally.

 Penalties for any tickets you've received will be included in your rate when your policy renews.
 Car insurance is typically recalculated every six months, but some companies do it just once a year.

 Your driving record is pulled each time your policy renews, and any changes, such as tickets for moving violations, are included in your new rate.
 If your renewal was already in the process of being calculated, you might avoid the increase for another six months.
-If you're slated for renewal in the next month, however, you should probably look for the increase then.
+If you're slated for renewal in the next month, however, you should probably anticipate the increase then.

 Insurance policies can vary, but most insurers will keep the ticket on your record for rate-setting purposes for three years.